Work · current role · 2022 – present

 What I'd do next

-If I owned this platform for another two years, I would push hardest on three things: tighter contracts at the service boundaries, stronger failure-mode rehearsal, and a clearer story for how AI-assisted developer tooling fits into on-call work without taking ownership away from the human on call.
+If I owned this platform for another two years, I would push hardest on three things: tighter contracts at the service boundaries, stronger failure-mode rehearsal, and a clearer model for how AI-assisted developer tooling fits into on-call work without taking ownership away from the human on call.